LacunaOmnibus/MontyLacuna/tmp/MontyLacuna-master/README.md

 - Test installing git for windows per the instructions in getting_started_running.rst and make sure that the instructions jibe.
   - Make sure to test this on a machine that doesn't have my SSH key set up.
+- fix up stations_report.py and its library to give proper options and output etc. then document it.
+    - Add some printf formatting to the output -- numbers aren't lined up, etc.
 - Some sort of update script
     - Something that does the same job as "git pull origin master", but doesn't require the user to install git.